weiyuxuan/webpack-react-boilerplate/README.md

 # react-boilerplate

-A simple and easy boilerplate for web developer.
+A simple and easy boilerplate for react developer.

 ## Features

 #### Commit Lint

 Checks if your commit messages meet the [conventional commit format](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).

+### Next generation JavaScript & CSS

+Use ESNext and PostCSS to build your react app.

 #### Hot Reload